Tamuning, Guam

 Tamuning is the site of the access roads and the old passenger terminal of Antonio B. Won Pat International Airport, the passenger airport for Guam.
 Fort Juan Muña, in Harmon, is a facility for the Guam Army National Guard.

 The present and former locations of Guam Memorial Hospital, Guam's only civilian and government operated hospital, are in Tamuning.
 With Guam's only private birthing center also in the village, most modern civilian births on Guam take place in Tamuning.

 Etymology

 The ancient Chamorro word for Tamuning was Apurgan or Apotgan.
 "Tamuning" is a Carolinian word that was given to the area where Carolinians settled after an earthquake on January 25, 1849, near Guam caused a tsunami that devastated Lamotrek and Satawal.
 It is possibly the name of the clan of a Carolinian chief, though the American administration relocated the Carolinians to Saipan in the early 1900s.
 The area was also called Maria Christina in the 19th century.

+Geography

+The Federal government of the United States owns portions of the land in Tamuning; the Government of Guam stated that it was one of several villages that are "characterized primarily by the large proportion of land owned by the federal government".

 Economy

 Beside the tourist district of Tumon, Tamuning is home to the Guam Premier Outlets, one of three major shopping centers of the island.
 United Airlines is headquartered in the old terminal building at Antonio B. Won Pat International Airport in Tamuning.
 United Airlines, with about 1,400 jobs, is Guam's largest single employer.

+As of January 2024, Tamuning is home to one of only six Kmart stores left worldwide.